-a includes residents and office workers.
+a Sum of residential occupants and office workers.

-Note: MGD = million gallons per day.
+Acronyms: MGD = million gallons per day

+Details of the building and district configurations related to the split between residential and office space were determined based on total wastewater flowrates, listed in Table 1-1, using the per capita floor area requirements and indoor water use estimates discussed below.

+We assumed that an average of 195 ft2 of floor area was required per office worker (Heschmeyer 2013).
+Residential floor requirements were based on an average household size of 2.42 persons (BOC 2016) and an apartment area of 1,000 ft2.
+Residential per capita indoor water use was assumed to be 35.8 gallons per day (gpd).
+This value is approximately 69 percent of the national average, 52 gpd per capita (DeOreo et al. 2016), and was selected to match the target flowrate of 0.025 million gallons per day (MGD) while reflecting the focus on water conservation in the San Francisco region.
+This can be compared to high-efficiency water use household survey results from DeOreo et al. (2016) that indicate an indoor water use rate of 112 gpd per household, or 40.5 gpd per capita based on an average household size of 2.76 persons across the survey region.
+Commercial indoor water use was set at 11.3 gpd per worker, which is a value adapted by Schoen et al. (2018) to reflect the implementation of water conservation efforts based on original values from DeOreo et al. (2016).

-The mixed-use building is 19 stories tall with floor area of 20,000 ft2, corresponding to a total building area of 380,000 ft2.
-A target mixed wastewater flowrate of 0.025 million gallons per day (MGD) was used to determine building occupancy and the split between residential and commercial use.
+The resulting mixed-use building is 19 stories tall with a floor area of 20,000 ft2, corresponding to a total building area of 380,000 ft2.
 Seventy percent of building floor space was allocated to private residences, with the remaining 30 percent of floor area designated as office space.
-The mixed wastewater flowrate was set at 0.05 MGD for a hypothetical district configuration occupying a typical San Francisco block area of approximately 225,000 ft2 (5 acres).
-Sixty-nine percent of block area was assumed to be covered by mixed use buildings, with the remainder of the space reserved for sidewalks, parking, and recreational or municipal open space.
+The hypothetical district configuration occupies a typical San Francisco block area of approximately 230,000 ft2 (5 acres).
+Sixty-nine percent of block area was assumed to be covered by mixed use buildings, with the remainder of the space being reserved for sidewalks, parking, and recreational or municipal open space.
 Forty and 29 percent of block area was assumed to be developed as four and six story mixed-use commercial and residential building spaces.
-Floor space in the four-story building was split 50:50 between commercial and residential use.
+Floor space in the four-story building was split equally between commercial and residential uses.
 The bottom floor was reserved for commercial use in the six-story building.